 BUT it does take a little planning.
 You’ll need to take the Snowdon Railway UP and then walk back down.
 The trains that run up the mountain are quite small and tickets do sell out in advance in busy times.

-The weather on mountains can change so quickly so ideally you’d want to make any form of ascent or decent on an ‘OK’ day.
+The weather on mountains can change so quickly.
+Ideally you’d want to make any form of ascent or decent on an ‘OK’ day.
 Having to book a ticket in advance means putting your trust that the British weather forecast is going to be half right for once!

 If you take the train to the top, you only have 30 minutes on the summit before you have to get back on to come down.
 There’s a cafe, toilets and a small shop at the top and the summit is a short walk away from the station.

 Trains can’t be booked DOWN.
-If you decide to walk up, the only way of getting on the train is if people like us give up their return seat or if it’s a day when the trains aren’t running at full capacity and they have space.
+If you decide to walk up, the only way of getting on the train is if people like us give up their return seat.
+Or if it’s a day when the trains aren’t running at full capacity they may have space.
 But this can’t be guaranteed.
 They also say if you MISS the return departure, you may not even be able to get back down on a train yourself!

 Typically the Snowdon summit on the day we visited, was completely covered in cloud.
 There are some rocky steps up to the summit marker and even on a cloudy weekday in early June, there was a queue up the steps to the summit.
 As it was cloudy there could have been a huge drop either side for all I could tell, so maybe the cloud was a good thing!